chrisgorgo/alleninf/README.md

 alleninf
 ========

-Compare a statistical map of a brain with gene expression patterns from [Allen Human Brain Atlas](http://human.brain-map.org/).
+Compare an unthresholded statistical map of a brain with gene expression patterns from [Allen Human Brain Atlas](http://human.brain-map.org/).

 Installation
 ------------